Centre For Capacity Building & Empowerment

 Thomas Jones I House of Prayer

-Even though there was much stress and strain, their faith in the living God kept them going.
+the couple’s faith in the living God kept them going.
 They were men and women of prayer.
 Prayer changes things.
 Prayer overcomes all odds.
 Prayer is a vivid expression of faith and trust in the One who unflinchingly encouraged them in their work and promised to be with them all the time and everywhere.
 (Josh.
 1:9; Matt.
 20:20)

 Sohra or Cherrapunjee (Anglicized name) is an historical place.
 Once the wettest place in the world, it is the seat of Khasi culture.
 Today, it is very much a tourist delight all the year round, renowned for its caves and cascading waterfalls and when the sky is clear, the plains of Bangladesh can be viewed.
 During the monsoon season, there are tourists who, on a rainy day, would get down from their vehicles to dance in the rain.

 The estimate amounting to Rs.
-17,60,31,000.00 (Rupees Seventeen Crore Sixty Lakhs Thirty One Thousand only) has been framed.
+17,60,31,000/- (Rupees Seventeen Crore Sixty Lakhs Thirty One Thousand only) has been framed.
 The work shall be carried out as per the latest Indian Standard Codes of Practices and as per Meghalaya P.W.D (Building) specification and standard in particular.
 The rates provided will be effective for a period of 3 years.

-Strategic Plan for Fund Raising:
+Strategic Plan for Fund Raising

 In view of financial constraint, the General Assembly, Presbyterian Church of India envisaged exploring possibilities in approaching well-wishers and donors for this iconic project as follows:

-- Allocation from the General Fund of the Presbyterian Church of India
+(1) Allocation from the General Fund of the Presbyterian Church of India

-- Ecumenical Church bodies and organizations.
+(3) Ecumenical Church bodies and organizations.

-- Government agencies/Departments.
+(4) Government agencies/Departments.

-- Through Gospel musical concerts etc.
+(5) Through Gospel musical concerts etc.

 The laying of foundation was solemnized on 23rd January, 2016 at Kutmadan Village, Sohra, by Rev. D.C Haia Darnei, Moderator in the presence of different Committee members, invitees and Churches within Sohra District.